Exploring Deep Models for Practical Gait Recognition

 For a convincing elaboration, some experiments have been briefly described in the previous section along with exploring deep models for gait recognition.
-In this section, we will first provide the details of datasets and implementation for completeness, and then we will perform the comparison with state-of-the-art methods and the ablation study. \textbf{Datasets.} Six popular gait datasets are employed, and they are CASIA-B, OU-MVLP, CCPG, SUSTech1K, Gait3D, and GREW.
+In this section, we will first provide the details of the datasets and the implementation for completeness, and then we will present the comparisons with state-of-the-art methods and the ablation study. \textbf{Datasets.} Six popular gait datasets are employed, and they are CASIA-B, OU-MVLP, CCPG, SUSTech1K, Gait3D, and GREW.
 They were collected in 2006, 2018, 2023, 2023, 2022, and 2021, respectively.
 The former four datasets were collected in fully constrained laboratories, and the latter two were from real-world scenarios.
 The key statistical indicators are shown in Table~\ref{tab.datasets}.
 Our experiments strictly follow the official evaluation protocols.